About This Listing

 There is also walking access to a dozen zip car stations if you want to use a car for a day.
 You can register for zipcar and see locations t the zipcar website.

 Check in is at 4pm and check out is at noon.
 Quiet hours are after 10pm and before 7am.
+We do not tolerate parties.
 Absolutely NO SMOKING on the premises.
 Renter agrees that owner and owner affiliates are not responsible for any personal property loss or personal injury that may result from the planned rental.
-Guests are expected to clean up after their pets.

 The apartment is beautiful, and it is as described.
 Very big with all the amenities, with two bathrooms, two big bedrooms, one kitchen, one dining room and a big salon.
 Frank provided us with the information we needed and he was very organized and professional.
 The location is in a fantastic and safe neighborhood.
 Easily you can find parking in the area.
 If you want to live in a typical house of San Francisco this apartment is for you.